 Negative Result - The absence of drugs in the pure form, or metabolites in sufficient quantities to be identified by either an initial screen or confirmatory test or as determined by the Medical Review Officer, will be considered a negative test.

-Officer - For the purposes of this Drug and Alcohol Policy only, a certified law enforcement or Protective Services Officer with arrest powers, employed by the Topeka Police Department or Municipal Court.
+Officer - For the purposes of this Drug and Alcohol Policy only, a certified law enforcement officer employed by the Topeka Police Department.

 Section 2.
 Policy Statement.